-Poste Italiane has the following four financing arrangements in place with EIB:

-- Ioan agreement (EIB III) for a maximum amount of € 173 million, entered into on December 22, 2016 and disbursed on March 12, 2019 in a single tranche for the entire amount, with a maturity of 7 years from the date of disbursement and repayment in a lump sum at maturity, for the purpose of financing investments in the IT, logistics and postal services sectors for 2017-2019; - 2.
-Ioan contract (EIB IV) for a maximum amount of € 400 million, entered into on October 3, 2019 and disbursed on October 18, 2019 for the full amount, with a duration of 7 years from the date of disbursement and repayment in a single instalment on maturity, for the purpose of financing investments in the field of digitalization and automation for the period 2020-2022; - 3. loan contract (EIB IV B) for a maximum amount of € 150 million, signed on January 26, 2021 and disbursed on May 21, 2021 for the entire amount, with a duration of 7 years and repayment in a single instalment on maturity, for the purpose of financing the same investments provided for in the EIB IV loan contract, in the field of digitalization and automation for the period 2020-2022; - 4. loan contract (EIB Green Mobility) for a maximum amount of € 100 million, entered into on March 31, 2022 and disbursed on May 2, 2022 for the entire amount, with a duration of 6 years and repayment in a single instalment on maturity, for the purpose of financing the modernization of Poste Italiane's vehicle fleet in the period 2021-2026.
+- B) Financing arrangements granted to Poste Italiane by the European Investment Bank (EIB) - Poste Italiane has the following four medium-long term financing arrangements in place with EIB: - Ioan agreement (EIB III) for a maximum amount of € 173 million, entered into on December 22, 2016 and disbursed on March 12, 2019 in a single tranche for the entire amount, with a maturity of 7 years from the date of disbursement and repayment in a lump sum at maturity, for the purpose of financing investments in the IT, logistics and postal services sectors for 2017-2019; - Ioan contract (EIB IV) for a maximum amount of € 400 million, entered into on October 3, 2019 and disbursed on October 18, 2019 for the full amount, with a duration of 7 years from the date of disbursement and repayment in a single instalment on maturity, for the purpose of financing investments in the field of digitalization and automation for the period 2020-2022; - 3. a loan contract (EIB IV B) for a maximum amount of € 150 million, signed on January 26, 2021 and disbursed on May 21, 2021 for the entire amount, with a duration of 7 years and repayment in a single instalment on maturity, for the purpose of financing the same investments provided for in the EIB IV loan contract, in the field of digitalisation and automation for the period 2020-2022; - 4.
+Ioan contract (EIB Green Mobility) for a maximum amount of € 100 million, entered into on March 31, 2022 and disbursed on May 2, 2022 for the entire amount, with a duration of 6 years and repayment in a single instalment on maturity, for the purpose of financing the modernisation of Poste Italiane's vehicle fleet in the period 2021-2026.